nathanaeljames/fawkes-backend/README.md

 * ISSUE 1: If docker is shut down improperly it may be necessary to run `rm .git/index.lock` to restore git functionality.
 * ISSUE 2: Docker "rebuild" insists on using cache, instantly reusing broken container and ignoring any revisions to Dockerfile, must run `docker system prune -a`
 * NOTE: Use command `watch -n 1 nvidia-smi` to track GPU memory usage live
-* NOTE: Use command `docker compose exec rasa rasa train` to retrain rasa model
+* NOTE: Use command `docker compose exec rasa-nlp rasa train` to retrain rasa model
 * NOTE: Use command `docker-compose up -d --no-deps --build rasa` to rebuild only one docker instance

 NOTES: